Codecademy/docs/content/python/concepts/built-in-functions/terms/map/map.md

 ---
 Title: 'map()'
-Description: 'A built-in function that takes a function and applies it to every item in an iterable.'
+Description: 'Returns an iterator that takes a function and applies it to every item in an iterable.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'